 - juice of 1/2 small lime

-- Toppings: green Tabasco sauce, verde sauce, lime wedges, tortilla chips, shredded cheese, chopped cilantro
+- Toppings: green Tabasco sauce, verde sauce, lime wedges, tortilla chips, shredded cheese, chopped cilantro, sour cream

-- Combine all ingredients except gluten-free flour and milk into a 6-quart crock pot then stir to combine.
-Cover and cook on low for 4 hours.
-Remove chicken then shred and place in the refrigerator.
-Whisk together flour and milk in a small dish then drizzle into chili and stir to combine.
-Cover then cook on high for 30 minutes, stir shredded chicken back into chili, and serve with toppings.
+- Remove chicken then shred and place in the refrigerator.
+Whisk flour and milk together in a small dish then drizzle into chili and stir to combine.
+Cover then cook on high for 30 minutes.
+Stir shredded chicken back into chili then scoop into bowls and serve with toppings.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.